-Red-haired Jane, Donna's Scottish friend, had small breasts and hairy legs.
-Jane and I drove to Swaziland in mom's brown Mini.
+Red-haired Katherine Findlay, Donna's Scottish friend, had small breasts and hairy legs.
+Katherine and I drove to Swaziland in mom's brown Mini.
 At Mbabane, we swam in the mixed-race Casino Spa pool, and camped nearby...

 "Don't be a Twit."

-At multi-racial Lourenco Marques, Jane showered at our cheap hotel, and slept in our double-bed.
+At multi-racial Lourenco Marques, Katherine showered at our cheap hotel, and slept in our double-bed.
 I slept on the floor.
-Next morning Jane asked, "Why didn't you sleep with me? - Twit!"
+Next morning Katherine asked, "Why didn't you sleep with me? - Twit!"
 What a pain!
-Jane was too naive to realize I could've dumped her anywhere in Zululand, Swaziland, Eastern Transvaal or Mozambique.
+Katherine was too naive to realize I could've dumped her anywhere in Zululand, Swaziland, Eastern Transvaal or Mozambique.

-At a pavement cafe, Jane eyeballed Portuguese Rogerio, who flirted with Jane, before we saw her off at the airport.
+At a pavement cafe, Katherine eyeballed Portuguese Rogerio, who flirted with Katherine, before we saw her off at the airport.